 To combine these therapies, alternate using hot and cold packs on your legs for 5 to 10 minutes at a time.

 Compression socks for restless legs may be the simplest, most consistently effective home treatment for RLS.
-Constant, evenly-distributed pressure along the calf provides many of the same benefits as a massage, including inflammation and pain relief, better circulation, and more relaxed muscles and tendons.
+Constant, evenly-distributed pressure along the calf provides many of the same benefits as a massage, including inflammation and pain relief, better circulation, reduced leg swelling, and more relaxed muscles and tendons.

 The best part?
 You get these benefits for as long as you’re wearing your compression socks, and they’re safe to wear all day!